martavp/integrated-energy-grids/README.md

 # Integrated Energy Grids

-This repository includes relevant tutorials and solutions to problems proposed in the MSc course [Integrated Energy Grids](https://kurser.dtu.dk/course/2024-2025/46770?menulanguage=en) at DTU.
+This repository includes relevant tutorials and solutions to problems proposed in the MSc course [Integrated Energy Grids](https://kurser.dtu.dk/course/2024-2025/46770?menulanguage=en) at DTU..

 If you detect any error, please [open an issue](https://github.com/martavp/integrated-energy-grids/issues) and we will try to fix it.
 Ideally, you can also pull request the fix.